holstegelab/aghub_docs/docs/getting-started.md

     The public key is a single long line that starts with a key type such as `ssh-ed25519` or `ssh-rsa`.
 Copy the whole line.

+4. Enter your AGHub/SURFcua portal password when the portal asks for confirmation.

+!!! warning "Which password to enter"

+    The password requested when adding an SSH key is your AGHub/SURFcua portal password.
+It is *not* the optional passphrase that may protect your private SSH key on your own computer.

+5. Click the button to add or upload the key.

 ??? info "Supported SSH key types and key removal"